 On September 30, 2012, the terms of the Silver Hart Property agreement, as amended, were revised once again such that the expiration date wherein the balance of each of the principal, accrued interest and extension fees was extended from September 30, 2012 to September 30, 2013.
 On September 24, 2013, the terms of the agreement were further revised such that the expiration date for the balance of the principal, accrued interest and extension fees were extended from September 30, 2013 to September 30, 2014.
-On September 24, 2014, the terms of the agreement were further revised such that the expiration date for the balance of the principal, accrued interest and extension fees were extended from September 30, 2015, and again on September 24, 2015, the terms of the agreement were further revised so that the expiration date for the balance of the principal, accrued interest and extension fees were extended from September 30, 2015 to September 30, 2016.
-The terms of the agreement were further revised by letter dated September 24, 2016 such that the expiration date for the balance of the principal accrued interest and extension fees were extended from September 30, 2016 to September 30, 2017.
+On September 24, 2014, the terms of the agreement were further revised such that the expiration date for the balance of the principal, accrued interest and extension fees were extended from September 30, 2013 to September 30, 2014 to September 30, 2015, and again on September 24, 2015, the terms of the agreement were further revised so that the expiration date for the balance of the principal, accrued interest and extension fees were extended again from September 30, 2016 to September 30, 2017 to September 30, 2016.
+The terms of the agreement were further revised by letter dated September 24, 2017, such that the expiration date for the balance of the principal accrued interest and extension fees were extended from September 30, 2016 to September 30, 2017 to September 24, 2017, such that the expiration date for the balance of the principal accrued interest and extension fees were extended from September 30, 2017 to September 30, 2018.